When it comes to equality, which side of history are you on?

 When I look back through history, I’ve always thought that I would be the person speaking out for change if I were born into eras of oppression.
 I look through old pictures and choose which person I would be.
 I hope that I’d be able to see through the fog of society and see people for who they really are, then be part of the revolution.
 I’m spunky as all get out, and I’m pretty good at calling it like it is—I like to think that I’d have what it takes to be on the right side of history.
 Honestly though, who doesn’t really think of themselves this way?
 I assume most people think that they’d recognize that slavery is wrong, or that women deserve to vote, or that racism on any level is wrong and that we’d be part of the change for good.

-I’m saddened to say that though much of humanity has progressed in their understanding and acceptance of homosexual people, the LDS church continues to use its massive weight to halt or prevent civil equality measures.
-The LDS church’s teachings about homosexuality have been softened and nuanced greatly, but the underlying message remains the same: God has no room for LGBT people.
-If a person is physically or mentally unable to be part of a heterosexual relationship, then the joy of intimate companionship and family are withheld from them completely.
-This is God’s plan as currently presented by church leaders.
-Unfortunately, this does not sound like a plan.
+The LDS church’s teachings about homosexuality have been softened and nuanced greatly, but the underlying message remains the same: God has no room for LGBT people in his mortal plan aside from requisite solitude and stoicism.
+If a person is physically or mentally unable to be part of a heterosexual relationship, then the joy of companionship, intimacy, authentic living, and family are withheld from them completely.
+Unfortunately, this does not sound like a plan of a loving father.
 This sounds like an unmerited disciplinary sentence.

 Still though, I was able to get behind this.
-I’m a firm believer in the power of the atonement.
+It’s surprisingly easy to support this rhetoric when I myself never will have to.
+Also, I’m a firm believer in the power of the atonement.
 It is boundless, after all.
-All LGBT people needed to do is repent!
+All LGBT people needed to do is repent, right?!
 There isn’t a single thing in my life that it took me more than a year of hard repenty work to overcome.
 Go to church, give it to the Lord, be humble, partake of the sacrament, follow your leaders, and you can become clean and that sinful part of you is no more.
 So jump on board LGBT people!
 It’ll be hard at first, but SO worth it.
 The promise is right here in Matthew 11:

 28 Come unto me, all ye that labour and are heavy laden, and I will give you rest.29 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.30 For my yoke is easy, and my burden is light.